JayACarlsonAtHome/ts_store/README.md

+### New Update
-This is not in a stable state right now.
+This is not in a stable state right now.</br>
-I will work on in a few days.
-I was one commit from a total master piece when it all fell apart.
+I was one commit from a total master piece when it all fell apart.</br>
-Sometimes life sucks, but there is tomorrow...
+It still mostly works, but with large numbers of threads it can crash.</br>
+If it wasn't 0200 in the morning I would just fix it...</br>
+It's not like anyone is watching anyhow...</br>
+I will work on in a few days.</br>

 ### Why this exists
 You needed an event buffer that: